meleu/hascheevos/README.md

 ### Create a list of all ROMs that have cheevos in a directory.

-The only thing the script puts on stdout are the ROMs file name that have cheevos.
+The only thing the script puts on stdout are file names of ROMs that have cheevos.
 Everything else are printed in stderr.
 Then if you want a list of all ROMs that have cheevos in a directory, do something like this:

 ```bash
 $ ./hascheevos.sh -u USER -p PASSWORD /path/to/megadrive/* > ~/megadrive-roms-with-cheevos.txt
 ```

+Don't worry about non-ROM files in the same directory (like `gamelist.xml` or `.srm` files), the script ignores files with invalid extensions. ;-)
 ---

 **What's the point of creating this tool?!**